The early-season vibes for the Cincinnati Bengals and Kansas City Chiefs are almost as different as their records.

 With Pittsburgh missing quarterback Ben Roethlisberger for the next four to six weeks, Cleveland engulfed in another quarterback controversy and Baltimore struggling early, Cincinnati's prospects of its second division title in three seasons look promising early.

 For the Bengals, though, 3-0 means little.
 They won their first three last season en route to a 10-5-1 finish, but lost their fourth consecutive wild-card game.

-"It just reminds me of last year when we were 3-0, then we kind of blew it," running back Jeremy Hill said.
-"We're not content with what we have right now.
-We have to keep on pounding and keep on working."
+''It just reminds me of last year when we were 3-0, then we kind of blew it,'' running back Jeremy Hill said. ''We're not content with what we have right now.
+We have to keep on pounding and keep on working.''

 Andy Dalton played a big part in each of Cincinnati's first-round playoff exits but has enjoyed the best start of his career.
 The fifth-year quarterback has completed 66.3 percent of his passes for 866 yards with eight touchdowns, one interception and a passer rating of 121.0.
-He threw for 383 yards and three TDs in last Sunday's 28-24 win at Baltimore, 227 yards and two touchdowns of which went to A.J.
+He threw for 383 yards and three TDs in last Sunday's 28-24 win at Baltimore, 227 and two of which went to A.J.
 Green.

 That was a career high and the second-best receiving day in franchise history for Green, who will pose a problem for a Kansas City secondary that has been in a state of flux.
 Top cornerback Sean Smith will return after serving a three-game suspension for violating the NFL's substance-abuse policy, but Phillip Gaines tore his ACL against the Packers and will miss the rest of the season.

 The Chiefs (1-2) have surrendered 861 passing yards and a NFL-high 10 touchdowns - half of which came off the arm of Aaron Rodgers in Green Bay's 38-28 win Monday night.